-InstallAware v5 provides a new tool, the MSI CAB Decompressor, which you can use to repack these installation databases.
-This tool opens MSI and MSM databases, and updates the compressed data they contain with the exact same data in uncompressed form.
+InstallAware 7 provides a fully automated tool, the Setup Decompressor, which you can use to repack these installation databases.
+This tool works with MSI and MSM databases, as well as most Microsoft EXE setups.
+It updates the compressed data they contain with the exact same data in uncompressed form.
 This allows InstallAware's superior LZMA/BCJ2 algorithm to work miracles in re-compressing all the data that is found inside the Windows Installer databases.

-Whenever you add an MSI or MSM database to your installation, be sure to process it first with the MSI CAB Decompressor tool.
+Whenever you add an MSI or MSM database or a Microsoft EXE setup to your installation, be sure to process it first with the Setup Decompressor tool.